- Organic Hemlock Reishi Mushroom Sawdust Spawn

 |Spawn shelf life||6 months (refrigerated)|

-NOTE: Hemlock reishi (Ganoderma tsugae) is a species of reishi only grows on hemlock.
+NOTE: Hemlock reishi (Ganoderma tsugae) will only grow on hemlock.
 It will not grow on hardwoods.

 - Hemlock reishi sawdust spawn is recommended for outdoor use on logs.